 - Ramadan is a time for reinforcing religious commitment and for family reunion.
 Children are likely to be experiencing a heightened emotional environment throughout the period. - Children who are fasting are more likely to feel the effects in the afternoon and, possibly, after the weekend, on a Monday.
 Indications of this are likely to be seen in irritability levels at the end of the day.
-There are possible limitations on their ability to participate fully in more strenuous physical activity, especially towards the end of the school day. - Swimming is not possible for pupils observing a strict fast as it contravenes the "nothing by mouth" requirement. - The observance of Ramadan takes second place to medical requirements: children can still use inhalers and take medicine where prescribed by a doctor.
-Croydon Commissioning Group has a leaflet for individuals with diabetes who are fasting. - In 2018 Ramadan will be observed during most of May and some of June, during public examination time.
-For the next few years it will continue to fall during British Summer time which means that pupils may be going to bed late and rising early in order to fit their meals in during the hours of darkness. - If Ramadan is observed during the winter months, the timing of break of fast may curtail after school activities for some pupils and parents may wish to collect their children early in order to be able to better prepare the family meal.
+There are possible limitations on their ability to participate fully in more strenuous physical activity, especially towards the end of the school day. - Swimming is not possible for pupils observing a strict fast as it contravenes the "nothing by mouth" requirement. - ♦ The observance of Ramadan takes second place to medical requirements: children can still use inhalers and take medicine where prescribed by a doctor.
+Croydon Commissioning Group has a leaflet for individuals with diabetes who are fasting. - If Ramadan falls during British Summer time it means that pupils may be going to bed late and rising early in order to fit their meals in during the hours of darkness. - ♦ If Ramadan is observed during the winter months, the timing of break of fast may curtail after school activities for some pupils and parents may wish to collect their children early in order to be able to better prepare the family meal.
 Other parents may require their children to leave school earlier in order to reach home in time for the family meal.
 During the month there will be no classes held at the Mosque school or any of the Azhar Academies. - Pupils may request leave of absence on the specific holy days of Lailat ul Qadr and Eid-UI-Fitr.
 Parents will need to request absence for their children in writing to the school.
 Teachers must remember that they should try to avoid running extra curricular or other special activities on these days.